restechnica/semverbot/README.md

 The `"v"` prefix, e.g. `v1.0.1` is used by default due to its popularity, e.g. some Golang tools completely depend on it.

 Note: `sbot` will always display the version without the prefix.

+### git.tags.suffix

+In case you need a version suffix, this option enables you to set whatever you would like to work with.
+By default, no suffix is used.

+Note: `sbot` will always display the version without the suffix.

 ### semver